Hawaiʻi’s 100% clean energy future

 Public safety services (Police, Fire, Emergency Medical Services)

-The project is located near dense population centers and has access to Public Safety Services.
+The Project is located near dense population centers and has access to Public Safety Services.

 Recreation

-The project site does not host any recreation activities and will not impact future recreation activities.
+The Project site does not host any recreation activities and will not impact future recreation activities.

 Potential cumulative and secondary impacts